1 Introduction: What’s the Difference?

 1.2 This Thesis

-The algorithm at the core of this thesis describes how to decide all behavioral equivalences at once for varying spectra of equivalence using games that can count to limit possible distinctions by attacker energy levels.
-More precisely, we make the following contributions:
+The algorithm at the core of this thesis describes how to decide all behavioral equivalences at once for varying spectra of equivalence using games that can count to limit possible distinctions through attacker energy budgets.
+More precisely, we make the following contributions, each coming with a “side quest:”

 • Chapter 2 lays some foundations and makes precise how bisimilarity games relate to grammars of distinguishing formulas of Hennessy–Milner modal logic.